At a Glance - More Probability

 A drawer contains 10 red socks and 8 green socks.
 If two socks are randomly drawn from the drawer, what is the probability of getting a pair of red socks?

 A jar contains 3 red, 2 blue, and 8 green marbles.

 Mr. and Mrs. Kappler bought ten books and plan to give one at random to each of their five kids.
 No one ever said they were attentive or considerate parents.
 Certainly not their children.
-If there is only one such way to distribute the books that will make every kid happy with their book, what is the probability that every kid will be happy with his or her book?
+If there's only one such way to distribute the books that will make every kid happy with their book, what's the probability that every kid will be happy with his or her book?